mradamdavies/number-skid/README.md

-## To be done...
+## To do...
-I will add in support for user selection of scam type, SERP pagination, better regex, etc.
+* I will add in support for user selection of scam type, SERP pagination, better regex, etc.
+* The google ping is pointless.
+I need to expand/ properly implementheader code detection.
+* Potential to add a basic spider?

 # Social